-So here part 2, sorry o long between posts by life is life.
+So here is part 2, sorry so long between posts but life is life.

 The next step is too knock out the traffic lines.
 This requires the use of a good bit of Tamiya masking tape, which due to it's consistent width measurements is the only way to do this.

 The key to getting your lines straight across multiple boards is to get the first one right, and then use it to align the others.
 If you are off a 1/4 of an inch, you will notice it when the boards are lined up.

 This takes some time, but the outcome is really nice.
 I knocked out about 20 sections in 2 hours.
 Once you get rolling, it gets easier.

 Cross walks are even harder time wise, but also well worth it.

 Now when painting your lines build the lines up slowly with the airbrush.
 There is texture on these boards and if you get to wet to quick the lines will spider web out under your paint.
 Also, on the yellow lines, paint them white first.
 Trying to get an opaque yellow line even on gray paint is hard. paint yellow first and two yellow coats it will be a solid yellow line.

 Once you get them all done.
 Then you need to weather them.
 I do this by dabbing on the same color as the pavement with a small sponge.

 As you can also see here this is when I add the gutter clutter.
 I brush on super glue and then pour sand across it.
 This looks amazing once it is hit with an airbrush and the dry brushed.
 In the grim dark, you should not have clean streets...